SSoelvsten/adiar/FUTURE_WORK.md

 ## Other Decision Diagrams

 ### Multi-Terminal Binary Decision Diagrams
-One can easily extend the proposed representation of sink nodes to encompass non-boolean values, such as integers or floats.
-Thereby, the algorithms immediately yield an I/O efficient implementation of the _Multi-Terminal Binary Decision Diagrams_ (MTBDD) of [[Fujita97](#references)].
+One can extend the proposed representation of sink nodes to encompass non-boolean values, such as integers or floats.
+To this end, one should template all structs and functions in _data.h_ with the type to interpret the bit values in the leafs.
+This templating should then be lifted to all _file_ types, the _decision diagram_ types, and finally all algorithms.
+This lifting may result in having to expose internal algorithms and restructure the project.
+Yet, this templating will immediately yield an I/O efficient implementation of _Multi-Terminal Binary Decision Diagrams_ (MTBDD) of [[Fujita97](#references)].

 ### Multi-valued Decision Diagrams